Domains

 Action (judge):

-Crit Success: Gain 2 Wit.
-You may spend 1 Zeal to let all friends in your zone each gain 1 Wit.
+Crit Success: Gain up to 3 Wit, stopping early if you become Inspired.
+All friends in your zone may each gain 1 Wit.

 Every investigator hits the wall where the evidence stops making sense.
 The trick isn't pushing harder.
-It's knowing when to breathe, reset, and let the connections form on their own.
+It's breathing, returning to center, and letting the connections form on their own.
+You can walk a friend back from their wall the same way.
+It just costs warmth they couldn't spare themselves.

 Loose Thread